system76/docs/_articles/accessories.md

 ---

+# How to order accessories for your laptop

 To order an extra or new AC Adapter for your laptop, log into [<i class="fa fa-user"></i> My Account](https://system76.com/my-account/orders) and select the **order accessories** button beneath your product.

 ![View Order Detail](/images/accessories/button1.png)